Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

-The sets $\Edge_{\white,\rightarrow}(\Gamma(S))$, $\Edge_{\black,\rightarrow}(\Gamma(S))$ of boundary and interior {\em semi-infinite edges} is each equipped with an ordering; these orderings will be omitted from the notation to save space.
-A marked disk $(S,\ul{z},\ul{z}')$ is {\em stable} if it admits no non-trivial automorphisms $\varphi:S \to S$ preserving the markings.
-The moduli space of stable disks with fixed number $d \ge 0 $ of boundary markings and no interior markings admits a natural structure of a cell complex which identifies the moduli space with Stasheff's associahedron.
+The sets $\Edge_{\white,\rightarrow}(\Gamma(S))$, $\Edge_{\black,\rightarrow}(\Gamma(S))$ of boundary and interior {\em semi-infinite edges} are each equipped with an ordering; these orderings will be omitted from the notation to save space.
+A marked disk $(S,\ul{z},\ul{z}')$ is {\em stable} if it admits no non-trivial automorphisms $\varphi:S \to S$ preserving the markings $\ul{z},\ul{z}'$.
+The moduli space of stable disks with fixed number $d \ge 3 $ of boundary markings and no interior markings admits a natural structure of a cell complex which identifies the moduli space with Stasheff's associahedron.

-Treed disks are defined by replacing nodes with broken segments as in the pearly trajectories of Biran-Cornea \cite{bc:ql} and Seidel \cite{seidel:genustwo}, but adapted to the cellular case.
-A {\em segment} will mean an closed one-manifold with boundary, that is, a compact topological interval.
-A {\em treed disk} is a topological space $C$ obtained from a nodal disk $S$ by replacing each boundary node or boundary marking corresponding to an edge $e \in \Gamma(S)$ with a connected one-manifold $T_e$ equipped with a {\em length} $\ell(e)\in\R_{\geq 0} \cup \{\infty\}$.
-A treed disks $C$ may be written as a union $C = S \cup T$ where the one-dimensional part $T$ is joined to the two-dimensional part $S$ at a finite set of points on the boundary of $S$, called the {\em nodes} $w \in C$ of the treed disk (as they correspond to the nodes in the underlying nodal disk.)
-The semi-infinite edges $e$ in the one-dimensional part $T$ are oriented by requiring that root edge $e_0$ is outgoing while the remaining semi-infinite edges $e_1,\ldots, e_d$ are incoming; the outgoing semi-infinite edge $e_0$ is referred to as the {\em root} while the other semi-infinite edges $e_1,\ldots, e_d$ are {\em leaves}.
-The combinatorial type $\Gamma(C)= (\on{Vert}(\Gamma(C)), \on{Edge}(\Gamma(C)))$ of a treed disk $C$ is defined similarly to that for disks with the following addition: The set of edges $\on{Edge}(\Gamma(C))$ is equipped with a partition
+Treed disks are defined by replacing nodes with broken segments as in the pearly trajectories of Biran-Cornea \cite{bc:ql} and Seidel \cite{seidel:genustwo}.
+A {\em segment} will mean a closed one-manifold with boundary homeomorphic to a connected closed subset of the real line.
+Given two such subsets $T_{e,1}, T_{e,2}$, one with a non-compact end at infinity and another with a non-compact end at infinity we may form a new closed manifold

+by gluing along the infinite ends, which we call a {\em singly-broken segment}; the point $\{ \infty \}$ is called a {\em breaking}; repeating the gluing process gives a (multiply) broken segment.
+A {\em treed disk} is a topological space $C$ obtained from a nodal disk $S$ by replacing each boundary node or boundary marking corresponding to an edge $e \in \Gamma(S)$ with a (possibly broken) segment $T_e$.
+Each such segment $T_e$ is naturally equipped with a {\em length}

+where the semi-infinite edges $e \in \Gamma(S)$ are automatically assigned infinite length.
+A treed disk $C$ may be written as a union $C = S \cup T$ where the one-dimensional part $T$ is joined to the two-dimensional part $S$ at a finite set of points on the boundary of $S$, called the {\em nodes} $w \in C$ of the treed disk (as they correspond to the nodes in the underlying nodal disk.)
+The semi-infinite edges $e$ in the one-dimensional part $T$ are oriented by requiring that the root edge $e_0$ is outgoing while the remaining leaves $e_1,\ldots, e_d$ are incoming; the outgoing leaf $e_0$ is referred to as the {\em root} while the other semi-infinite edges $e_1,\ldots, e_d$ are {\em leaves}.